 The long hours passed like minutes.
 We were singing and chanting.
 We were having alternative classroom discussions.
-The excitement

-- Robert Auerbach
+The excitement and electricity in the place was palpable.
+It was just awesome.
+It was probably the most exciting thing that happened in my life. - Robert Auerbach

-What about the day I was born?

-- Shane Auerbach
+What about the day I was born? - Shane Auerbach